Agoric/agoric-sdk/packages/deployment/upgrade-test/Readme.md

 Note that whatever changes you make within the running container will be lost when you terminate it.
 Use this just for iterating and be sure to copy any changes you want back to your real workspace.

 # TODO
+- [X] make the Docker test environment log verbosely (agd start is just printing "block N" begin, commit)
 - [ ] a target like `local_sdk` that just copies the local filesystem, without a full rebuild
 - [ ] alternately, mount the local agoric-sdk in the container
+- [ ] provide a utility to import the Docker's GOV123 keys into a local keyring